rajesvariparasa/layers_draft_delhi_master_plan_2041/README.md

 When these layers were imported into QGIS, noticed that five of the extracted layers presented with a peculiar problem - all the geometries of these layers seemed distorted (image below).
 This could possibly be because of the 'shading' style used to represent the layer while making the PDF.
 The challenge was to eleminate the lines so the geometries underneath could be filtered in.
 Used the 'Select features using expression' option and used the expression `num_points($geometry)=2` to select all the shading lines.
 Then, inverted the selection to select all the neat geometries and exported them in a separate file.

 <center><img src="https://github.com/rajesvariparasa/layers_draft_delhi_master_plan_2041/blob/main/DistortedLayerCorrection.png" width="600"/></center>

-An interactive tool to visualise layers extracted so far can be viewed [here](https://draftmpd41.github.io/) developed by [Nikhil VJ](https://nikhilvj.co.in/).

 ![alt text](https://github.com/draftmpd41/draftmpd41.github.io/blob/main/screenshot.png "Interactive Snapshot")